 - Sleep Apnoea

-- If your breathing becomes obstructed, your brain will not get enough oxygen to keep cells alive and healthy.
+- If your breathing becomes obstructed, you will not get enough oxygen to keep cells alive and healthy.

 - Can cause major damage and involves extensive recovery to help get yourself back on track.